aclank/audionook/README.md

 The app requires this folder structure so that the books can be organized by author and series which is a way I strongly prefer to browse my library over other audiobook managers I've tried which put books into a long list and that's it.

 <h1 align="center">Development</h1>

-From here down the README needs improvement.
+This is just how I like to build and deploy the server locally while I work and is as much a reference for myself as anything.
+Feel free to do it differently.

 ## Generate docker images and deploy compose files on portainer
-This is just how I like to build and deploy the server locally.
-Feel free to do it differently.

 - Download the repo.